SmartMemory

 GET /memory/temporal/search/during(REST only)All items valid during a window

-GET /memory/temporal/compliance/report(REST only)Aggregate retention / change report
+GET /memory/temporal/compliance/report(REST only)Aggregate retention and change report

 GET /memory/temporal/relationships/{rel_id}/history etc.(REST only)Bi-temporal queries on edges